-- The second was Dopod 720W (a.k.a HTC S610) which showed up a dialog box saying something like “Repeated attempts to unlock failed, to ensure this was intended, Press A1B2C3”.
-And as soon as I press the first key to do this, it popped up another dialogue-box saying “Enter your device PIN to unlock and press done key”.
-The interesting user experience of having one modal dialogue-box over another on a device with no Stylus or ability to switch windows.
+- The second was Dopod 720W (a.k.a.
+HTC S610) which showed up in a dialogue box saying something like “Repeated attempts to unlock failed, to ensure this was intended, Press A1B2C3”.
+And as soon as I press the first key to do this, it popped up another dialogue box saying “Enter your device PIN to unlock and press the done key”.
+The interesting user experience of having one modal dialogue box over another on a device with no Stylus or ability to switch windows.
 Adding to my woes here, the done key was disabled.
 So even after I enter the correct PIN there was no way for me to press a disabled “Done” key.
-I wonder how this version of Windows Mobile 5.x software ever passed its test cases?.
+I wonder how this version of Windows Mobile 5.x software ever passed its test cases.

 I was left with a fully useless phone and a 50% working phone – with the Dopod 720W allowing me to receive calls only.
 No amount of reboots or anything worked with both phones.
 That’s when I realized how important Mobile phones have become for business productivity.
 I managed to complete two of my planned meetings earlier so I had ample time for a third but I couldn’t schedule it or for that matter could not even call my cab driver from the lounge.

-- For the HTCS710, do you have a micro SD, if yes, can you remove and then try.
+- For the HTCS710, do you have a micro SD, if yes, can you remove it and then try?

 I tried both.
-For S710 the problem turned to be in the micro SD, once I removed it the device booted fine.
-The same Micro SD is working on a PC, so I am wondering can’t a device on finding a problem with SD can’t it just timeout and not load the module and proceed?.
-For Dopod 720W after resetting to manufacturers default, everything was working fine.
+For S710 the problem turned out to be in the micro SD, once I removed it the device booted fine.
+The same Micro SD is working on a PC, so I am wondering can’t a device on finding a problem with SD can’t just timeout and not load the module and proceed?
+For Dopod 720W after resetting to the manufacturer’s default, everything was working fine.

-I am strongly tempted to throw my HTC devices out (I wonder why Microsoft is not investing on designing a good phone themselves), go out and buy my all time favourite – the rock solid, dependable Nokia Communicator in its new avatar (E90).
+I am strongly tempted to throw my HTC devices out (I wonder why Microsoft is not investing in designing a good phone themselves), go out and buy my all-time favourite – the rock solid, dependable Nokia Communicator in its new avatar (E90).
 I am giving S710 one more chance as I don’t want to waste my investment of Rs.16,500 in just 5 months.